 The most difficult part of goal setting is deciding what’s reasonable and what’s either too much or too little.
 With fitness, it’s important to have an idea how much time you canafford to devote to training and to then use that time-budget when deciding how to set your goals.

 I use a points-system to track my training every week.
 It helps me plan what I’m going to do.
-This gives me aidea how much time and physical effort I can afford to spend training before either exhaustion or family requirements start getting in the way.
+This gives me an idea how much time and physical effort I can afford to spend training before either exhaustion or family requirements start getting in the way.
 I love my family, and I’m cognizant of the reality that too much focus on fitness can become an impediment to being present in my kids’ lives.
 Against that, though, is the need to set a positive, winning example.
 Similarly, if I work myself to exhaustion, I’ll get sick.
 That helps no one.

 Communication is key.
 I get my wife’s buy-in before committing to a new program, and it ensures that the entire family is on board with the program’s requirements.